 Why Working for Accommodation Equal a Modern Slavery?

 From all the above you can see that working for accommodation is a bit like slavery.
 When you arrive, you feel grateful for the opportunity but soon realize it is not all it seems to be.
 You will be made to work long hours, sometimes with hard manual labor, and you will not be getting paid or have as much freedom as you thought you would.

 It is hard to say no to your employer when they are providing you with accommodation.
 It is as if they have that over your head.
 If you do not do the work, they ask you to do then you could be asked to leave.

-This type of work uses foreigners who think they are going on a holiday with a bit of labour on the side.
+This type of work uses foreigners who think they are going on a holiday with a bit of labor on the side.
 They exploit them to get what they want with very little in return.
 Most people fall for this and say that they will never do something like that again.
 Mainly this is because they feel used and mentally drained.

 You are not getting paid and could be stuck with the hardest work which makes it slavery.
-Working for accommodation is modern-day slavery because it targets people who want to go travelling on a budget and still explore.
-They know that these people do not have as much money, so they offer them free accommodation for only a few hours work a week.
+Working for accommodation is modern-day slavery because it targets people who want to go traveling on a budget and still explore.
+They know that these people do not have as much money, so they offer them free accommodation for only a few hours of work a week.

 Once you arrive you could easily be working 40 hours a week or 12-hour days.
 You can’t say anything because you feel like you owe them.
 It is the worst type of slavery as you feel trapped and cannot leave until your time with them is up.